-ATevo's enclosure does not feature top-lifting eyes for moving.
+The ATevo enclosure does not feature top-lifting eyes for moving.
 Move ATevo with a forklift using the supplied shipping pallet.
-Lift ATevo into a wall-mount or rack-mount installation, using a heavy-duty sling or a scissor lift.
+Lift ATevo in Style-5054 enclosure, into a wall-mount or rack mount installation, using a heavy-duty sling or a scissor lift.
+To locate ATevo in Style-5054 enclosure into a floor-mount installation, use a forklift, lifting the enclosure from the bottom between the mounting legs.